We asked our current volunteers to outline their background and why they got involved with CAAC.

 Harry Baird is another who started elsewhere and had no athletics background, he got involved when his son took up athletics in 2009.
 Amazed at the number of officials it took to run a meeting he quickly got involved as a track official and was selected to officiate at the 2014 Commonwealth Games.
 Harry has also served on committees, and indeed now works in athletics as our ClubTogether Officer.

 Graeme Reid is an athlete who started volunteering in 2016.
 It struck him that the club was always looking for help so he committed to do as much as possible.
-Greame lived up to that pledge and has recently qualified as an assistant coach and official, as well as being on the committee as club captain!
+Graeme lived up to that pledge and has recently qualified as n coach and official, as well as being on the committee as Vice President!
 He thinks there’s a genuine appreciation from athletes towards volunteers and he enjoys a bit of banter with them along the way.

 Mhairi Bagnall is an athlete with children who are also members.
 She started volunteering in 2017 to give something back.
 She serves on the committee as our Welfare Officer – a role that gives a great insight into what is involved.
 Mhairi has recently qualified as a timekeeping official.
 She loves timing as it becomes a bit of competition between the timekeepers for accuracy!.
 Mhairi’s greatest pleasure is to see kids enjoying the sport.